 If you take photos for magazine covers, you will need to make a neat edit based on what the magazine requires.
 Fine art sports photography will require a different type of edit where you can put in your creativity to get the final looks.

 We hope the tips in this article will be of some help to get started in sports photography.
 Sports photography is a great genre to improve as a photographer and to give a boost to your confidence.
 If you want to get great sports photographs, know the sport you are photographing.
 Look for locations from where you can get the best shots and perspectives.
+Also, learn about what camera equipment is required.
 As far as possible, capture the players’ emotions for brilliant storytelling images.
+Sports photographers need to focus on emotions just like regular portrait photographers.

 Practice and shoot a lot before you take up sports photography as a profession, so you eventually familiarise yourself with what settings and strategies will work best for each sport situation.
-If you are into sports photography and have some tips to share with us, please share them in the comments section below.
+If you are into sports photography or you run a sports photography business and have some tips to share with us, please share them in the comments section below.